mbesser/mbesser.github.io/_case_studies/01_pelvina.md

           - image_url: pelvina_design_v1_course.png
             image_alt: Three device mockups that present some of the screen flow users go through when they dive into pelvina's content.
             image_caption: Drill-down into the course structure.
 Each course module consists module units which include the actual blocks of content.
-      - heading: "Course contents: exercises, knowledge and quizzes"
+      - heading: Exercises, knowledge and quizzes
         text: |
+          The course consists of three main parts.
+Knowledge content and exercises instructions are conveyed through video, mandatory quizzes at the end of each course unit help evaluating learning success.
+        images:
+          - image_url: pelvina_design_v1_content.png
+            image_alt: Three device mockups that present how pelvina's course content is displayed.
+            image_caption: |
               Consumable content is displayed as a stack of cards.
 Once the content is completed on a card, the card disappears.
 The further the progress, the fewer cards – in addition to a classic progress bar, information about the current position in the content is thus constantly provided.
-        images:
-          - image_url: pelvina_design_v1_content.png
-            image_alt: Three device mockups that present how pelvina's course content is displayed.
-            image_caption: "The course content consists of three main parts: Knowledge and exercises which are both presented as videos and lastly quizzes."
   - title: Styleguide & Pattern Library
     contents:
       - heading: Interface design directly implemented as living style guide